razor-network/docs/docs/contracts.md

 The different kinds of contracts and their functions:

-1. Job Manager: This contract manager queue of pending queries and results of processed queries
-2. Vote Manager: Management of reporting of votes: commits and reveals
+1. State manager: Manage the state of the network
-3. Stake Manager: Staking and unstaking, penalties and rewards
+2. Stake Manager: Staking and unstaking, penalties and rewards
+3. Vote Manager: Management of reported votes: commits and reveals
-4. Block Manager: Creates new blocks on Razor Network.
+4. Block Manager: Create new blocks on Razor Network
+5. Job Manager: This contract manager queue of pending queries and results of processed queries
-5. Delegator: Proxy contract provides access to the latest Job Manager contract.
+6. Delegator: Proxy contract provides access to the latest Job Manager contract.